 The park features trails through the Ozark National Forest for hiking, backpacking, mountain biking, and horseback riding, with interesting rock formations and caverns to explore.
 A rock dam across Lee Creek helps form Lake Devil, which allows fishing, canoeing, and has pedal boats for rent.
 There is also a pool open during the summer to help visitors cool off.

-Park interpreters guided hikes and nature talks, afternoon recreational activities, and evening at an outdoor amphitheater.
+Park interpreters offer guided hikes and nature talks, and visitors can enjoy afternoon recreational activities and evenings at the outdoor amphitheater.
 There are also plenty of events happening year-round, including wildflower walks, birding trips, and the Northwest Arkansas Mountain Bike Championships.

 Devil’s Den has 17 full-service cabins to stay in, many of which were built by the CCC and updated with modern amenities.
 The park also offers 6 camper cabins and 135 campsites.
 In addition to the CCC-built pavilion, there is also a second large pavilion, a seasonal café, a store, and a meeting room for small gatherings.